 Once again the early morning was bracing and dark.
 Leaving home at 5am is not pleasant, least of all because I never usually sleep the night before flying, for fear of oversleeping and missing my flight.
 I made the exception this time and caught two hours kip before loading up my Jeep and setting off to pick up my two comrades.

-The prime reason for this trip was to celebrate the 40th birthday of my friend who lives in the USA and who has not had the opportunity to visit many European cities before.
-She was intent on doing a two-day ‘[tag]Roman Holiday[/tag]’ style trip, cramming in all the sights and sounds of the glorious city before flying home.
+The prime reason for this trip was to celebrate the 40th birthday of my friend who lives in the USA and who have not had the opportunity to visit many European cities before.
+She was intent on doing a two-day ‘Roman Holiday’ style trip, cramming in all the sights and sounds of the glorious city before flying home.

-Now I can take off and fly to many destinations in Europe for around £10-£30 one-way which is great.
-One this that you have to be weary of however, is the added extras that come with these cheap carriers.
-Not only the added fuel and other taxes, but many are now charging for airport check-in and and additional charge for each bag that you want to check in.
-This is a little unfair, given the fact that you have to put liquids in your case unless they are in bottles of less that 100ml (3oz).
+Now I can take off and fly to many destinations in Europe for around £10-£30 one-way which is excellent.
+One this that you have to be wary of, however, is the added extras that come with these competitive carriers.
+Not only the combined fuel and other taxes but many are now charging for airport check-in and additional charge for each bag that you want to check in.
+This is a little unfair, given the fact that you have to put liquids in your case unless they are in bottles of less than 100ml (3oz).

-To fly to Rome, we booked passage using Easyjet and also found a reasonable hotel close to the Vatican for £185 for our two day trip.
-Our dates were fixed and we needed to arrive early and leave from an airport close to us, so Easyjet was the best option.
+To fly to Rome, we booked using Easyjet and also found a reasonable hotel close to the Vatican for £185 for our two-day trip.
+Our dates were fixed, and we needed to arrive early and leave from an airport close to us, so Easyjet was the best option.

 Though we had our own plans on what we wanted to see, it still helps to have these useful pointers, especially if it is somewhere you have never been before.
-Another website I used to get information about the city was Wikitravel.org which has excellent resources and is an open source travel guide collated by people just like you and I.
+Another website I used to get information about the city was Wikitravel.org which has excellent resources and is an open source travel guide collated by people just like you and me.